Asymmetric Friction in Geometric Locomotion: Finsler mechanical systems

 As illustrated in \zcref[S]{fig:basicfinsler}(a), the graph of this function is V-shaped (a cone over one-dimensional space), with a slope proportional to the square root of the viscous friction coefficient.
-Its level sets (pairs of points with the same value) are centered on the origin and evenly spaced. \end{example} \begin{example} A block sliding on a plane with different viscous coefficients $c_{x}$ and $c_{y}$ in two orthogonal directions has a Riemannian norm
+Its level sets (pairs of points with the same value) are centered on the origin and evenly spaced. \end{example}